Tellem: History and culture

 The arrival of the Tellem in Bandiagara—where they would have succeeded the Toloy—is believed to date back to the 11th century.
-Archaeological excavations have made it possible to find numerous bones but also objects such as fabrics, basketry, pearls, and pottery.
+Archaeological excavations have unearthed numerous bones and objects such as fabrics, baskets, pearls, and pots.

 They built their houses on the sides of cliffs.
 Small or short in stature, they are sometimes wrongly labelled as pygmies.
 They lived by fishing, wildcrafting, hoe-farming, animal husbandry and bow hunting.

 In the necropolis, they placed their offerings alongside their deceased.
 Their dead were sometimes buried in their clothes or wrapped in a blanket.
 The women wore a braid of braided fibers.
 Their dead were accompanied by grave-goods—different for male and female.
 The skeletons lying scattered, the remains were gradually moved to make room for new burials.
 In order to establish the biological identity of the Tellem population, these skeletons were examined.
 They all belong to a single group, with recognizable anthropometric characters, whose genetic composition has not changed much during the five centuries of its existence.